Complexity

 summary: ClassVar[str] = 'Forbid instances with too many public attributes.'

-class CognitiveComplexityViolation(node, text=None, baseline=None)[source]
+final class CognitiveComplexityViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation